DIMPEO

 Impact

-Developing capacity for drought impact monitoring and near-term forecasting (“early warning”, weeks-months lead time) has been declared a high priority by the Swiss Federal Council and a national program for its implementation has recently been launched as part of the National Centre for Climate Services (NCCS).
-Methodological developments achieved by this project will enable an open-access, robust, transparent, and updatable drought impact detection and quantification workflow and will serve to improve methods in drought impact and forest fire forecasting, achieved in future work.
+Strengthening the capacity for drought impact monitoring and near-term forecasting (with lead times of weeks to months) has been designated a high priority by the Swiss Federal Council.
+A national program for its implementation has recently been initiated under the National Centre for Climate Services (NCCS).
+The methodologies developed through this project contribute to an open-access, robust, transparent, and updatable workflow for detecting and quantifying drought impacts.
+These advancements lay the groundwork for improving drought impact assessment and forest fire forecasting methods in future research.

 Presentation